fangq/mmc/README.txt

 In 2020, we have also merged the `mmc-trinity` branch to the main code tree.
-The "trinity" version of MMC simultaneously supports CPU/SSE4, OpenCL and CUDA as the compute-backend, and can be selected using `--compute opencl|sse|cuda` command line flag.
+The "trinity" version of MMC simultaneously supports CPU/SSE4, OpenCL and CUDA as the compute-backend, and can be selected using `-c/--compute opencl|sse|cuda` command line flag.
 By default, we do not compile the CUDA editor in the binary.
-However, users can compile the "trinity" binary by `make cuda`.
+However, users can compile the "trinity" binary by `make cuda` or `cmake -DBUILD_CUDA=on`.

+Finally, in the release, we upgraded the normalization formula for nodal-based MMC simulation on the mesh surface nodes to correct for an observed deviation from MCX and DMMC outputs.
+This update only affects outputs on the exterior surface nodes, and does not impact DMMC (`-M G`, default for GPU based MMC) or element based (`-M S`) MMC.

 A detailed (long) list of updates can be found in the ChangeLog.txt or the Github commit history: <https://github.com/fangq/mmc/commits/master>

 To highlight a few most important updates:

-* Support iMMC (edge-, node- and face-based implicit structures), CPU only (by Yaoshen Yuan)
+* Support iMMC (edge-, node- and face-based implicit structures), '''CPU only''' (by Yaoshen Yuan)
 * Added MMCLAB examples for iMMC, including a large dense vessel network (by Yaoshen Yuan)
-* Added C++Builder (Community Edition) project file for compilation on Windows
+* About 30%-40% faster OpenCL based simulations on NVIDIA GPUs using PTX-based atomic operations
+* More accurate normalization of nodal-based MMC simulation on the exterior surface
+* Provide mmc-trinity binaries with simultaneous SSE/OpenCL/CUDA backend support
+* CMake based portable compilation system
-* Added Windows GNU Octave mex file for MMCLAB
+* Added GNU Octave mex file for MMCLAB on Linux/MacOS/Windows
 * Photon-sharing is now supported in the GPU code (by Shijie Yan)
 * Several critical bug fixes (by Shijie Yan)
+* Github Action based continuous integration (CI) system for automated building/packaging/testing

 Please file bug reports to <https://github.com/fangq/mmc/issues>